melowntech/workshop/tutorials/backend/urbanatlas-cities.rst

 In this tutorial we combine 3D data of Czech cities and the Corine Land Cover / Open Landuse datasets from the :ref:`corine-example`.

 .. note:: Czech Cities 3D is proprietary dataset, provided by `Melown Technologies <https://melown.com>`_.
-Please contact Melown Technologies in order to get permission for the dataset usage.
+Please contact Melown Technologies in order to get access to this dataset.

 Pre-requirements
 ^^^^^^^^^^^^^^^^